romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a GitHub Enterprise Server administrator, you are required to generate a support bundle for troubleshooting purposes.
+Q: As a GitHub Enterprise Server administrator, you are required to generate a support bundle for troubleshooting purposes.
 Which of the following steps correctly outline the procedure for doing so?
 <details><summary>Show the answer</summary><p>

 - **Generate and download a support bundle directly to your local machine via SSH using the ghe-support-bundle -o > support-bundle.tgz CLI command**